stakater/mto-docs/content/how-to-guides/integration-config.md

   realm: mto
   address: https://keycloak.apps.prod.abcdefghi.kubeapp.cloud/
   clientName: mto-console
-  publicKeySecretRef:
-    name: publickey
-    namespace: default
 ```

 - `keycloak.realm:` The realm in Keycloak where the client is configured.
 - `keycloak.address:` The address of the Keycloak instance.
 - `keycloak.clientName:` The name of the client in Keycloak.
-- `keycloak.publicKeySecretRef:` The secret containing the public key of the Keycloak instance.

 For more details around enabling Keycloak in MTO, visit [here](../reference-guides/integrating-external-keycloak.md)